If you love trips with your concealed weapon, then you need to know how to travel interstate with your firearm.

 - You have a license to carry firearms in your home state for any lawful purpose (like self-defense).

-- You can lawfully possess firearms in your destination.
+- You can lawfully possess firearms at your destination.

 - The car doesn’t have a loaded firearm.
 It must be out of your reach along with the ammunition.